oleorhagen/mender-python-client/README.md

-interacting with the Mender server, and downloading the Artifact for a deployment to a specified location on the device, and then exit until a local sub-updater on the device has handled the update, reported the update status (failed, or success), and re-started the _Python client_ thereafter.
+interacting with the Mender server, and downloading the Artifact for a deployment to a specified location on the device, and then exit until a local sub-updater on the device has handled the update, reported the update status (failed, or success), and re-started the _Mender Python Client_ thereafter.

 ## Workings

-The _client_ in daemon mode will idle checking for updates at a configureable interval, and download the Artifact for the deployment to a given location on the device.
+The _client_ in daemon mode does periodic checks for updates at a configureable interval, and downloads the Artifact for the deployment to a given location on the device.
 Then control is passed over to the _sub-updater_ through calling the script `/usr/share/mender/install <path-to-downloaded-artifact>`.

-It is then the sub-updaters responsibility to unpack the Artifact, and install it to the passive partition, reboot the device, commit the update (or roll back if so is required).
-Then report the update status through calling `mender-python-client report <--success|--failure>`, and then remove the lock-file, to have the _Python Client_ start looking for updates again.
+It is then the responsibility of the _sub-updater_ to unpack the Artifact, and install it to the passive partition, reboot the device, commit the update (or roll back in case of errors, if so is required).
+Then report the update status through calling `mender-python-client report <--success|--failure>`, and then remove the lock-file, to have the _Mender Python Client_ start looking for updates again.

 After a succesful update, the _sub-updater_ is responsible for updating the _artifact_info_ file located in `/etc/mender/artifact_info`, to reflect the name of the Artifact just installed on the device.
-This is important, as this is the version which is used when polling the server for further updates.
+This is important, as this is the version reported to the _Mender Server_ when polling the server for further updates.
 The `artifact_info` file has to have the structure:

 ```
 artifact_name=<name-of-current-installed-artifact>